trufflesuite/truffle/packages/fetch-and-compile/README.md

 This is used to obtain external verified sourced and compile them.

-Note: If you import this into your TS project, you may need to set `skipLibCheck` in your tsconfig due to an indirect dependency on @truffle/contract-schema.
+Note: If you import this into your TS project, you may need to enable `skipLibCheck` in your tsconfig due to an indirect dependency on @truffle/contract-schema.

 ## Usage